akshay9594/COMPASS/README.md

-# The COMbined Parallel Subscripted Subscript (COMPASS) Benchmark Suite
+# The Comprehensive Parallel Subscripted Subscript (COMPASS) Benchmark Suite
 This COMPASS suite is a collection of benchmarks exhibiting special patterns referred to as subscripted subscript patterns such as a[b[i]].
-The benchmarks have been taken from several well-known benchmark suite listed below.
+The benchmarks have been taken from several well-known benchmark suites listed below.

 # Obtaining the Codes